CrossRef/event-data-user-guide/docs/app-niso.md

 ### 11: Describe the data-quality monitoring process.

 The Evidence Service allows anyone to perform audits on Event Data.
 The Status Service monitors the performance and activity of all parts of the system.
-We will run an automatic service to analyze the outputs to ensure they correlate to the inputs.
+We will run an automatic service to analyse the outputs to ensure they correlate to the inputs.

 ### 12: Provide a process by which data can be independently verified.